RSS | DINner Circle | @al_dinja | IRC

 How is the Licensed version different from the Evaluation Version?

 The Licensed Version of DIN Is Noise has no startup screen and no Evaluation Version stamp on the software.
-However, if you use the Evaluation Version of DIN Is Noise for more than 30 days, you MUST buy a license.
+The Licensed Version also doesnt have these limits:

 How do I install and start DIN Is Noise?